princeton-nlp/PTP/README.md

 ## Preparing the data

-For our encode-decoder experiments and the train-from-scratch autoregressive screenshot LM experiments, we use Wikipedia+BookCorpus as the pre-training data.
+For our encoder-decoder experiments and the train-from-scratch autoregressive screenshot LM experiments, we use Wikipedia+BookCorpus as the pre-training data.
 You can find the already-tokenized dataset from [this Huggingface website](https://huggingface.co/datasets/princeton-nlp/ptp_data).
 You can download the data by
 ```bash
 git clone https://huggingface.co/datasets/princeton-nlp/ptp_data data
 ```